pydata/xarray/doc/groupby.rst

 - Combine your groups back into a single data object.

 Group by operations work on both :py:class:`~xarray.Dataset` and :py:class:`~xarray.DataArray` objects.
-Currently, you can only group by a single one-dimensional variable (eventually, we hope to remove this limitation).
-Also, note that for one-dimensional data, it is usually faster to rely on pandas' implementation of the same pipeline.
+Most of the examples focus on grouping by a single one-dimensional variable, although experimental support for grouping over a multi-dimensional variable has recently been implemented.
+Not that for one-dimensional data, it is usually faster to rely on pandas' implementation of the same pipeline.

 Split
 ~~~~~